Christianity in Thailand: Thailand Bible Society

 The Thailand Bible Society was officially established in 1966, though its organized work began in 1828.

 Part of the Bible in Thai was first published in 1834.
 The New Testament in Thai was printed for the first time in 1843.
 The first full text of the Bible in Thai came out in 1883.

 In 2005, the Thailand Bible Society distributed 43,740 copies of the Bible and 9,629 copies of the New Testament in Thai language.

 Eastern Orthodoxy

 Orthodoxy in Thailand is presented by the Representative Office of Russian Orthodox Church, including the Orthodox parish of Saint Nicolas in Bangkok.

-Besides main parish of Saint Nicholas' Chapel in Bangkok, there are several Russian Orthodox communes including:
+Besides main parish of Saint Nicholas' Cathedral in Bangkok, there are several Russian Orthodox communes including: